Augustus Pugin: Contrasts

 In 1836, Pugin published Contrasts, a polemical book which argued for the revival of the medieval Gothic style, and also "a return to the faith and the social structures of the Middle Ages".
 The book was prompted by the passage of the Church Building Acts of 1818 and 1824, the former of which is often called the Million Pound Act due to the appropriation amount by Parliament for the construction of new Anglican churches in Britain.
 The new churches constructed from these funds, many of them in a Gothic Revival style due to the assertion that it was the "cheapest" style to use, were often criticised by Pugin and many others for their shoddy design and workmanship and poor liturgical standards relative to an authentic Gothic structure.

 Each plate in Contrasts selected a type of urban building and contrasted the 1830 example with its 15th-century equivalent.
 In one example, Pugin contrasted a medieval monastic foundation, where monks fed and clothed the needy, grew food in the gardens – and gave the dead a decent burial – with "a panopticon workhouse where the poor were beaten, half-starved and sent off after death for dissection.
 Each structure was the built expression of a particular view of humanity: Christianity versus Utilitarianism."
 Pugin's biographer, Rosemary Hill, wrote: "The drawings were all calculatedly unfair.
 King's College London was shown from an unflatteringly skewed angle, while Christ Church, Oxford, was edited to avoid showing its famous Tom Tower because that was by Christopher Wren and so not medieval.
 But the cumulative rhetorical force was tremendous."

 In 1841 he published his illustrated The True Principles of Pointed or Christian Architecture, which was premised on his two fundamental principles of Christian architecture.
 He conceived of "Christian architecture" as synonymous with medieval, "Gothic", or "pointed", architecture.
 In the work, he also wrote that contemporary craftsmen seeking to emulate the style of medieval workmanship should reproduce its methods.

 Ramsgate

 In 1841 he left Salisbury, having found it an inconvenient base for his growing architectural practice.
 He sold St Marie's Grange at a considerable financial loss, and moved temporarily to Cheyne Walk in Chelsea, London.
-He had, however, already purchased a parcel of land at West Cliff, Ramsgate, Thanet in Kent, where he proceeded to build for himself a large house and, at his own expense, a church dedicated to St Augustine, after whom he thought himself named.
+He had already purchased a parcel of land at West Cliff, Ramsgate in Kent, where he proceeded to build for himself a house, The Grange, and at his own expense, a church dedicated to St Augustine, after whom he thought himself named.
 He worked on this church whenever funds permitted it.
 His second wife died in 1844 and was buried at St Chad's Cathedral, Birmingham, which he had designed.